joeltho26/JAVA-Series/README.md

 - Click near the line number of the code file enabling the breakpoints by red dots indicating.
 - Play, Pause, Step Over, Step Into, Step Out
 -----

+## Play with intelliJ for simplicity
+- Code -> Generate, Override Methods, Implement Methods and many more.